avocado-framework/avocado/docs/source/guides/user/chapters/tags.rst

   avocado-instrumented byteorder.py:ByteOrder.test_be

 A "negated" form is also available to filter out tests that do *not* have a given value.
-To filter out tests that have an endianess set, but are *not* big endian you can use::
+To filter out tests that have an endianness set, but are *not* big endian you can use::

   $ avocado list byteorder.py --filter-by-tags endianness:-big